Validate and log purchase

 1. Query the App Store for the object of the in-app purchase event.

-2. Initialize an AFSDKPurchaseDetails instance and set it with the purchase type, token, product ID, price, and currency details retrieved from the Purchase object.
+2. Initialize an AFSDKPurchaseDetails instance and set it with the purchase type, token, and product ID details retrieved from the Purchase object.

 3. If you want to add additional details to the purchase in-app event, populate a dictionary with key-value pairs.